openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ### Running ansible for remote machines

+In order to run ansible for any machine, you need to know which inventory they belong to.
+The [tiers](inventory/README.md) docs can explain our support tiers, as well as their expectations

 ```
 # Run main ansible playbook in a single testing machine (e.g. narok)
 $ ansible-playbook -vv -i inventories/prod-tier4 --limit narok.openmrs.org site.yml